K. Balachander

-Kailasam Balachandar (9 July 1930 – 23 December 2014) was an Indian playwright, film director, film producer, screenwriter and actor who worked mainly in the Tamil cinema.
-He was well known for his distinct film-making style, and the Indian film industry knew him as a master of unconventional themes and hard-hitting contemporary subject matter.
+Kailasam Balachander (9 July 1930 – 23 December 2014) was an Indian playwright, film director, film producer, screenwriter and actor who worked mainly in the Tamil cinema.
+He was well known for his distinct film-making style, which tackled unconventional themes and hard-hitting contemporary subject matter.
 Balachander's films are well known for their portrayal of women as bold personalities and central characters.
 Popularly referred to as Iyakkunar Sigaram (lit.
 "Director Paramount"), his films are usually centred on unusual or complicated interpersonal relationships and social themes.
 He started his film career in 1964 as a screenwriter and graduated to a director with Neerkumizhi (1965).